Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-status/README.md

 ## Overview

 Monitors the health of a Nextcloud instance via its status endpoint (`/status.php`), reporting whether the instance is installed, whether a pending database upgrade blocks it, and whether maintenance mode is active.
 Also reports the running version, the product name and the extended support flag.
+The status endpoint bypasses the router and the maintenance gate, so it answers with HTTP 200 even while the instance serves nobody.
+A plain HTTP check cannot see that.
+This check therefore reads the flags out of the response instead of trusting the status code.
+Alerts when the instance reports that it is not installed, when a database upgrade is pending, while maintenance mode is on, and when the endpoint does not answer with a status document at all.
+Every severity except the one for an uninstalled instance is configurable.

 **Important Notes:**